-Statutory Guidance - Regulation 21 - Standards of care and support - overarching requirements
+Statutory Guidance - Regulation 17 - Standards of care and support - overarching requirements

-- The service provider's approach to standards of care and support, including any person-centred positive behaviour support, is clearly set out in the statement of purpose. - Achievement of an individual's personal outcomes are supported by policies and procedures. - Policies and procedures include management of specific needs that are in line with any current legislation, national guidance and reflect evidence-based practice. - Service providers ensure the service is responsive and proactive in identifying and mitigating risks, and supporting positive risk-taking and independence where it has been determined this is appropriate. - Service providers ensure medical advice and professional help is sought (where appropriate) or a referral to commissioners is made in a timely manner.
-Where accommodation is not provided arrangements are in place for referral to specialist services for support and advice, where appropriate. - Service providers ensure care and support is delivered in a dignified and respectful manner in which staff and volunteers have meaningful interactions and positive and caring attitudes towards individuals. - Service providers ensure care and support is provided in keeping with any assessment and personal plan, meets the individual's needs and supports them to achieve their personal outcomes in relation to their: - o physical, mental and emotional well-being; - o cultural, religious, social or spiritual preferences; - o education, training and recreation needs; - o family and personal relationships; - o control over everyday life and where relevant participation in work; - o intellectual, emotional and behavioural development; - o rights and entitlements, in particular with regard to the United Nations Convention on the Rights of the Child;
+- The service provider's approach to standards of care and support, including any person centred positive behaviour support, is clearly set out in the statement of purpose. - Achievement of an individual's personal outcomes are supported by policies and procedures. - Policies and procedures include the management of specific needs that are in line with any current legislation, national guidance and reflect evidence-based practice. - Service providers ensure the service is responsive and proactive in identifying and mitigating risks, and in supporting positive risk-taking and independence where it has been determined this is appropriate. - Service providers ensure medical advice and professional help for an individual is sought (where appropriate) or a referral to commissioners is made in a timely manner. - Service providers ensure care and support is delivered in a dignified and respectful manner in which staff and volunteers have meaningful interactions and positive and caring attitudes towards individuals. - Service providers ensure care and support is provided in keeping with any assessment and personal plan, meets the individual's needs and supports them to achieve their personal outcomes in relation to their: - o physical, mental and emotional well being; - o cultural, religious, social or spiritual preferences; - o education, training and recreation needs; - o family and personal relationships; - control over everyday life; - o intellectual, emotional and behavioural development;

-- o protection from abuse, neglect and improper treatment. - Personal plans include sufficient detail to inform and enable staff to meet the individual's care and support needs and support individuals to achieve the best possible outcomes.
-This is based on relevant guidance, information or prescribed practice. - Where the service provider can no longer meet an individual's assessed needs, the written notification is in accordance with consumer law.
+- o rights and entitlements, in particular with regard to the United Nations Convention on the Rights of the Child and the United Nations Convention on the Rights of Persons with Disabilities; - o protection from abuse, neglect and improper treatment. - Personal plans include sufficient detail to inform and enable staff to meet the individual's care and support needs and support individuals to achieve the best possible outcomes.
+This is based on relevant guidance, information or prescribed practice.